-We are facing a global climate and ecological emergency.
-We need to act now.
-Bristol has declared a Climate Emergency and communities have a critical role to play.
-In response to the Climate Emergency, Bristol has set itself the task of reducing direct and indirect carbon emissions to net zero by 2030.
-Bristol's One City Environmental Sustainability Board, published the One City Climate Strategy in February 2020, setting out a pathway of action on how Bristol can become carbon neutral and climate resilient.
+Bristol has a goal of reducing carbon emissions to net zero by 2030.
+The One City Environment Board published the One City Climate Strategy in February 2020, setting out a pathway of action on how Bristol can become carbon neutral and climate resilient.